kyma-project/cli/docs/03-03-examples-alpha.md

 The following examples show how to provision a cluster, and to deploy and update Kyma with alpha commands.

 ## Provision a cluster
-To provision a kubernetes cluster, run:
+To provision a Kubernetes cluster, run:

 ```bash
 kyma alpha provision k3s